 The platform is built on four key facets: defining player development pathways from local youth clubs to senior teams within each market, strategically aligning the USL Academy calendar with the U.S. professional soccer season, effectively identifying the area’s best talent, and promoting those players when the time is right for them.

-With over 140 senior clubs throughout the Championship, League One and League Two levels of the United Soccer League structure, young players in America now have more opportunities to play professional soccer than ever before.
+With over 140 senior clubs throughout the Championship, League One, and League Two levels of the United Soccer League structure, young players in America now have more opportunities to play professional soccer than ever before.

-Players who are ready to compete at the next level will earn Part-Time Senior Status, giving them the opportunity to train regularly with their club’s Senior Team or potentially join the roster as a USL Academy signing.
+Players who are ready to compete at the next level earn Part-Time Senior Status, giving them the opportunity to train regularly with their club’s Senior Team or potentially join the roster as a USL Academy signing.

-Players who need more time to develop will take Full-Time Academy Status, giving them a chance to compete throughout the full USL Academy League season while keeping them on the path to senior status.
+Players who need more time to develop take Full-Time Academy Status, giving them a chance to compete throughout the full USL Academy League season while keeping them on the path to senior status.